nkngocs/technical-discussion/README.md

 # technical-discussion
-a demo repo for sharing ideas around communication
+This is a demo repo for sharing ideas around communication

+## 2nd level heading
+* one
+* two
+* three